TheDmitri/DiscordScamBotKicker/README.md

 ### Bot Not Responding
 - Verify your Discord token is correct in the `.env` file
+- Verify your Discord owner ID is correct in the `.env` file
 - Check if the bot has the required permissions in your Discord server
 - View the logs for any error messages: `docker-compose logs -f`

+### Profile Description Not Being Checked
+- The bot needs to fetch user profiles, which requires the user to be in a mutual server
+- Some users may have privacy settings that prevent bio fetching
+- Check logs for any errors related to profile fetching

 ## 🧪 Testing